These useful Math problem-solving strategies will help you pass the GED Math test.

 Problem-Solving Strategy 4: Guess & Check

-Simply use your guess results to get closer to improve the problem’s solution.
+Simply use your guess results to get closer to improving the problem’s solution.
 This strategy is what we call the ‘Guess & Check’ Strategy.

 The problem asks us the following: Determine two even consecutive integers if the product of these integers is 1088.
 So what are these two integers?